Elmahrosa/TEOS-FORGE/README.md

 > **https://github.com/Elmahrosa/International-Civic-Blockchain-Constitution**

 Any implementation or use of this governance framework must comply fully with the ICBC and TESL.
 TEOS-FORGE operationalizes the Constitution into enforceable governance artifacts.
+This authority is binding across all jurisdictions and supersedes any conflicting technical, community, or automated governance claims.

 ---